stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 <hr>

 {**Update: April 5th, 2015**} As the Echo continues to receive upgrades, I will add them to this review.
-Updates will receive the same marker that appears before this paragraph before each new addition.
+Updates will receive the same marker that appears before this paragraph.
 A list of updates appears below.

 **Updates:**